Professional Development Professional Development

 Q. In what language will the program be conducted?

-PILP will be conducted in English.
+PILP sessions will be conducted in English.
 Participants will be expected to have English language fluency.

 Q. Is there a dress code for the program?

-In Hawaii, the dress code for participants is business casual but occasionally there are events, presentations, or site visits that may require more formal attire, such as a full business suit.
-During the Taiwan phase, there are events and presentations that will require business attire.
+In Hawaii, the dress code for participants is Pacific casual but occasionally there are events, presentations, or site visits that may require more formal attire, such as a full business suit or cultural attire.
+During the Taiwan phase, there will be times when casual attire is encouraged but most meetings will be Pacific Formal, especially during the opening and closing ceremonies in Taipei.

 Q. I have family/work obligations before the program begins.
-Can I arrive after September 26, 2022?
+Can I arrive after the program begins?

-No. Due to the intensive nature of the program, participants must arrive before the start of the program (Monday, September 26, 2022).
+No. Due to the intensive nature of the program, participants must arrive in Honolulu before the start of the program.
 Orientation activities are setup for arrival day and the weekend.

 Q. Can I depart the program early?